 There are a few lodging options in Death Valley National Park including Stovepipe Wells Village, The Inn at Death Valley, The Ranch at Death Valley, and Panamint Springs Resort.
 The Inn at Death Valley and The Ranch at Death Valley are the closest to most of the popular areas, including Furnace Creek, so these would be my ideal choice of lodging.

 Alternatively, there are a few campgrounds in Death Valley if you prefer to camp.
 The most popular are Furnace Creek Campground (most centrally located), Sunset Campground, and Stovepipe Wells Campground.
+Use my code Renee90 for a free 90-day trial.

 BEST THINGS TO DO DURING SPRING IN DEATH VALLEY